Mattie Montgomery

-Mattie Montgomery is an American musician and the former lead vocalist and frontman of Christian metal band For Today from 2007.
+Matthew "Mattie" Montgomery (born July 24, 1987) is an American musician and the former lead vocalist and frontman of Christian metal band For Today.
 He released six albums and one EP with the band before they broke up in 2016.
 In addition to his work with For Today, Montgomery has his own solo gospel project named after himself in which he has released three albums and two books.
 He now pastors a church, The Altar Fellowship, in Johnson City, Tennessee.

 Music career

 Montgomery began his involvement in music at the age of fifteen, where he has stated he listened to bands such as Senses Fail and A Static Lullaby.
 Groups such as these opened the door to heavier bands that would inspire Montgomery to try heavy vocals and screams in his singing.
 Before joining For Today, Montgomery was the lead vocalist for the melodic metal band Besieged.

 Montgomery replaced For Today's original lead vocalist, Matt Tyler, in 2007.
 In an interview, Montgomery has said that he did not know a single member of the band before his joining.
 After only a few practices with the band, Montgomery began touring with them.
 He had given the members of For Today two conditions for his joining of the band: First, the band must have a Bible study together every day.
 Second, Montgomery wanted the band to use their time on stage performing to minister to the audience.
 Since he joined For Today, Montgomery has played well over 700 shows and toured extensively in six continents with the group.
 On July 5, 2016, the band announced that they would be disbanding after a farewell tour.